BEST converts buses into ambulances

 As the city is grappling with the rising number of coronavirus cases, Brihanmumbai Electric Supply and Transport (BEST) undertaking, the civic transport service, has converted seven of its AC mini-buses into ambulances.
 These `semi-ambulances' will be used to ferry suspected coronavirus patients, or those who have only mild infection, to COVID-19 Care Centres, a senior official said.

-Its staff was converting three buses into ambulances every day and 20 make-shift ambulances will be ready in the next week, Bagde said.
+BEST staff was converting three buses into ambulances every day and 20 make-shift ambulances will be ready in the next week, he added.
 Some of the converted buses have been already pressed into service.

 At present, out of 93 ambulances of 108 service in the city, 66 are available for COVID-19 patients, and these are attending average 400-500 patients daily.
 BEST, which caters to 35 lakh commuters in Mumbai and neighbouring cities, has a fleet of over 3,500 buses.